Question:

 Another form is crack cocaine, which is similar to freebase cocaine but made by mixing cocaine hydrochloride with baking soda and water, then heating it to create small, hard rocks.
 Crack is typically smoked and produces an intense but short-lasting high, leading to a higher potential for addiction.

 Cocaine use carries significant risks, including addiction, cardiovascular issues, neurological damage, and mental health problems.
-It’s classified as a Schedule II drug under the Controlled Substances Act.
+It’s classified as a Schedule II controlled substance under the Controlled Substances Act, meaning it has a high potential for abuse and addiction but may be used medically under strict regulation.

 How Cocaine is Metabolized?